 There are so many lenses to choose from, it’s really important to be sure that you’re buying the one most suitable for your needs.

 First, make sure your chosen lens is right for the type of photography you want to create.
-Then, take a look at the images it can produce when used with you camera body.
+Then, take a look at the images it can produce when used with your camera body.
 Once you’re happy with both, break out the credit card, because you’re good to go.
+And remember, after spending your hard-earned money on a great lens, you’ll want to know how to take care of your camera lenses.